kubeshark/docs/src/pages/en/install.md

 kubeshark clean
 ```

-Existing Kubeshark using ^C only breaks the kube-proxy / port-forward connection and does not remove Kubeshark from the cluster.
+Exiting Kubeshark using ^C only breaks the kube-proxy / port-forward connection and does not remove Kubeshark from the cluster.
 Only `clean` command does.

 > Pro tip: use `kubeshark tap; kubeshark clean' when you run Kubeshark for the CLI.